GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 The statement `with computation(PARALLEL)` signals that *all three* dimensions can be executed in parallel.
 The statement `with interval(...)` signals that the computation should apply to all vertical levels over which the stencil is executed.
-We will discuss both of these in more detail later.
+More specifically, `with computation(PARALLEL)` specifies the iteration direction in K, and `with interval(...)` describes the extent of the K-axis to apply this computation to.
+A stencil may have multiple compute blocks and each compute block may have multiple intervals, but intervals within a compute block must be in-order and cannot overlap.

 Now we set up our class: